 One of the defining traits of a military marriage or career is the need to move every few years.
 MilSOs are aware of the potential to move, and most MilSpouses have at least one PCS under their belts -it’s just a fact of this life.

 Another fact of this life is that some people are more flexible than others.
-Some of us have no problem saying goodbye to the perfect neighborhood, yet others need to grieve the loss of their friend tribe.
+Some of us have no problem saying goodbye to the perfect neighborhood, yet others need to grieve the loss of the friends they leave behind.
 We become experts in taking life’s lemons and making lemonade.

 This addition to my PCS Series focuses on how I stay sane, and remain excited for new adventures that have yet to come.
 If you’re a new MilSpouse and are getting ready to PCS for the first time -please read- this is for you.

-Last December, my mother drove up to see Mister Jupiter and I. We waited until dinner to let her know that we were going to move in a short six months.
+A few winters ago, my mother drove up to see Mister Jupiter and I. We waited until dinner to let her know that we were going to move in six short months.
 She was curious, but didn’t really react much.
 A day later she commented about how hard it must be to uproot and move our entire lives so often, and admitted that she wouldn’t be able to do it.
 I immediately disagreed and said that she could do it if she needed to.
 Like many things, it’s just a chore that gets easier with practice.